Sea level rise: Unequal Impacts and Climate Justice

+Migration and Societal Assimilation

+Climate related sea level rise can contribute to the displacement and migration of Indigenous communities, particularly groups living in low elevation coastal and island regions.
+Rising sea levels, increased flooding, and land erosion can limit Native Peoples' access to ancestral lands that they rely on for various cultural traditions and resources.
+As affected land becomes increasingly dangerous and unlivable with increased flooding.
+Some communities face relocation, which can create imbalances in social structures within Tribes, and cause the loss of language, traditions, and tribal systems what were connected to the original lands.

+A specific example of this can be seen in the coastal Indigenous community of Isle de Jean Charles, in Louisiana.
+This group has experienced significant land loss due to sea level rise and coastal erosion.
+A state supported relocation effort has since occurred, as majority of the land in Isle de Jean Charles has disappeared over several decades.
+Relocation efforts attempt to move people to safer areas, yet this technique also brings about challenges, as it makes maintaining traditional land-based cultural connections difficult.
+The situation in Isle de Jean Charles displays how sea level rise related displacement uniquely harms Indigenous communities.

 On ecosystems

 Bramble Cay melomys, the first known mammal species to go extinct due to sea level rise.

 Flooding and soil/water salinization threaten the habitats of coastal plants, birds, and freshwater/estuarine fish when seawater reaches inland.
 When coastal forest areas become inundated with saltwater to the point no trees can survive the resulting habitats are called ghost forests.
 Starting around 2050, some nesting sites in Florida, Cuba, Ecuador and the island of Sint Eustatius for leatherback, loggerhead, hawksbill, green and olive ridley turtles are expected to be flooded.
 The proportion will increase over time.
 In 2016, Bramble Cay islet in the Great Barrier Reef was inundated.
 This flooded the habitat of a rodent named Bramble Cay melomys.
 It was officially declared extinct in 2019.